rht-labs/tech-exercise/docs/2-attack-of-the-pipelines/1-sealed-secrets.md

 ```

 We should now see the secret is sealed, so it is safe for us to store in our repository.
 It should look something a bit like this, but with longer password and username output.
-[TODO] - mark this snipped as NOT TO BE COPIED
 <pre>
----
 apiVersion: bitnami.com/v1alpha1
 kind: SealedSecret
 metadata: